Groups definable in partial differential fields with an automorphism: Definable subgroups of finite index

-\begin{thm} \vlabel{connected1} Let $H$ be a simply connected simple algebraic group defined and split over $\rat$, and $G\leq H(\calu)$ a proper Zariski dense definable subgroup.
-Then $G$ is quantifier-free definable.
-Equivalently, $G$ has a smallest definable subgroup $G^0$ of finite index, and $G^0$ is quantifier-free definable. \\ Furthermore, there is an $\call_\Delta$-definable subfield $L$ of $\calu$, such that $h\inv G^0h\leq H(L)$ for some $h\in H(\calu)$, and either $h\inv G^0h=H(L)$, or for some integer $n$ and algebraic automorphism $\theta$ of $H(L)$. \end{thm}
+\end{proof} \begin{thm} Let $H$ be a simply connected simple algebraic group defined and split over $\rat$.
+Then every Zariski dense definable subgroup of $H(\calu)$ is quantifier-free definable.
+Equivalently, every Zariski dense definable subgroup $G$ of $H(\calu)$ has a smallest definable subgroup $G^0$ of finite index, and $G^0$ is quantifier-free definable. \\ Furthermore, if $G\leq H(\calu)$ is definable, Zariski dense and connected for the $\si$-$\Delta$-topology, then there is an $\call_\Delta$-definable subfield $L$ of $\calu$, such that $h\inv G^0h\leq H(L)$ for some $h\in H(\calu)$, and either $h\inv G^0h=H(L)$, or for some integer $n$ and algebraic automorphism $\theta$ of $H(L)$. \end{thm}

-\prf Let us first discuss the equivalence of the two assertions.
-If any Zariski dense definable subgroup of $H(\calu)$ is quantifier-free definable, then every definable subgroup of $G$ of finite index is quantifier-free definable, and the Noetherianity of the $\si$-$\Delta$ topology implies that there is a smallest one, $G^0$.
-Conversely, let $G$ be a Zariski dense definable subgroup of $H(\calu)$, and assume it has a smallest definable subgroup of finite index, $G^0$, and that $G^0$ is quantifier-free definable.
-Then so is $G$, since it is a finite union of cosets of $G^0$. \\[0.05in] By Theorem \ref{prop1}, $G$ has a definable subgroup of finite index $G_0$ which is conjugate to a Kolchin dense subgroup of $H(L)$, for some definable subfield $L$ of $\calu$.
-So, without loss of generality, we will assume that $G\leq H(L)$ is connected for the $\si$-$\Delta$-topology, is quantifier-free definable, and we will show that $G$ has no proper definable subgbroup of finite index. \\ First note that if $G=H(L)$, then $G$ has no definable subgroups of finite index (by Fact \ref{simple}(a)), and the result is proved.
+\prf Let us first discuss the equivalence of the first two assertions.
+If any Zariski dense definable subgroup of $H(\calu)$ is quantifier-free definable, then the Noetherianity of the $\si$-$\Delta$ topology implies that there is a smallest one, $G^0$.
+Conversely, assume that any Zariski dense definable subgroup $G$ of $H(\calu)$ has a smallest definable subgroup of finite index, $G^0$, and that $G^0$ is quantifier-free definable.
+Then so $G$, since it is a finite union of cosets of $G^0$. \\[0.05in] So, we let $G\leq H(\calu)$ be Zariski dense in $H$, quantifier-free definable, and connected for the $\si$-$\Delta$-topology.
+Then the Kolchin closure $\bar G$ of $G$ is connected for the Kolchin topology, and by Theorem \ref{Cassidy}, $\bar G$ is conjugate to $H(L)$, for some field $L$ of constants in $\calu$.
+Hence we may assume that $G\leq H(L)$.
+We want to show that $G$ has no definable subgroup of finite index.\\ First note that if $G=H(L)$, then $G$ has no definable subgroups of finite index (by Fact \ref{simple}(a)), and the result is proved.
 Assume therefore that $G$ is a proper subgroup of $H(L)$.
 Let $H'=H/Z(H)$.
-By Theorem \ref{prop1}, there are an integer $n\geq 1$ and an algebraic automorphism $\theta'$ of $H'(L)$ such that the $\si$-$\Delta$-closure $G'$ of $GZ/Z$ (in $H'(L)$) is defined by
+By Theorem \ref{prop1}, there are an integer $n\geq 1$ and an algebraic automorphism $\theta'$ of $H'(L)$ such that the group $G' = GZ(H)/Z(H)$ is defined by